rerun1/favoriteThings/README.md

 <br>

 ## Objectives
-- [ ] JavaScript business logic and user interface logic are separate.
+- [X] JavaScript business logic and user interface logic are separate.
-- [ ] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
+- [X] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
-- [ ] Code is clean, well-refactored, and easy-to-read.
+- [X] Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.
 - [ ] Application implements a for loop and works as expected.
 All previous objectives have been met.
 - [ ] Project is broken down into "plain English" specs, listed in README.
-- [ ] Project is in a presentable, portfolio-quality state.
+- [X] Project is in a presentable, portfolio-quality state.
-You are able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology.
 - [x] Practice styling with imagery and fonts

 <br>